Skip to content

 wp-typia add admin-view products --source rest-resource:products

 The scaffold writes src/admin-views/<name>/ plus inc/admin-views/<name>.php, adds @wp-typia/dataviews and @wordpress/dataviews only to that workspace, and wires the screen under the WordPress Tools menu.
 The generated data.ts file is intentionally small and replaceable.
 Without --source it uses a local fetcher; with --source rest-resource:<slug> it calls the list endpoint from an existing list-capable wp-typia add rest-resource scaffold.
+That scaffold can continue to export individual endpoint helpers, or it can group them with defineRestResource(...) from @wp-typia/rest and let the admin view consume the same resource facade.

-Prefer custom UI instead of DataViews when the interaction is primarily a guided flow, a canvas/editor experience, a dense dashboard with unrelated widgets, or a purpose-built form where table/list/grid view state is incidental.
-DataViews works best for browse, filter, search, sort, select, and paginate screens over one coherent collection.
+• Prefer custom UI when the interaction is a guided flow, canvas/editor experience, dense dashboard with unrelated widgets, or a form whose layout needs domain-specific behavior beyond the generated scaffold.

 DataViews is a UI layer.
 It does not own REST or entity fetching for wp-typia.
 Generated and hand-authored integrations should map view state into project queries explicitly: